 My name is Kim Blake, and I have 2 kids who were adopted.
 My daughter Delaney is 18, and my son Mason is 11.
 My adoption experiences have been wonderful!
 I love our kids’ birth parents with all my heart.
+This is the reunion story.

-Over the years I have been very open about my experiences with infertility and adoption and have shared our stories with whomever is interested.
+Over the years I have been very open about my experiences with infertility and adoption and have shared our stories with whoever is interested.
 I have also sought out people that I know have been involved with adoption in any way to hear their stories.
 I have always wanted to hear stories from all perspectives: birth parents, adoptive parents, grandparents, and of course, from the adoptees themselves.
 I have wanted to know what they felt they have done “right,” their motivation for their actions, and things they wish maybe they had done differently.
-Through this advice I have learned a lot!
+Through this advice, I have learned a lot!
 I believe we have much to learn from each other.

 One thing I always ask adoptees is if they want to meet their birth parents, what they expect from reunification, and if their parents are in support of it.
 Quite often the answer I get is that yes, they do want to meet their birth parents, but that they probably wouldn’t pursue it because they don’t want to hurt their parent’s feelings.
-They tell me they are curious about many things—they want to know where they get their physical or personality traits, if they have any siblings, and why they were placed for adoption.
+They tell me they are curious about many things—they want to know where they get their physical or personality traits if they have any siblings, and why they were placed for adoption.
 Some were very interested in a very close relationship and have yearned for the “missing piece” of their life puzzle, while others were just curious to meet them––with no desire for a more meaningful relationship.

 Through these conversations and the information I got from them, I figured out how I wanted to handle this with my own kids.
 I always wanted my kids to know they were adopted because I didn’t want them to think that if it was a secret, it must be a bad thing.
 And I always wanted them to have nothing but love and respect for their birth parents because I figured that my attitudes about them would directly affect how my kids would view themselves.
 So from the time Delaney was a baby, I have always told her about her “story.”
 It was a fairytale story about her life, “Once upon a time there was a mommy and a daddy . . . the mommy’s tummy was broken so Heavenly Father chose a very special lady to bring her here to earth . . . ” (She loved that story and wanted to hear “The Story of Me” all the time!)
 I found that this story made her feel good about everyone involved, which made her feel extra special.
 And it also let her know that everyone involved felt good about the decisions made and that she was just exactly where she was meant to be.